 “Thank you for your interest in the Thermopolis RTT.
 We are an innovative, new program located in a truly rural/frontier environment set to immerse and train residents in a full spectrum family medicine experience.
 We will to educate and train residents to become highly skilled family physicians who are be able to meet the needs and improve the health of the communities that they will serve.

 The challenges of practicing medicine in rural communities are constantly changing and definitely different than larger environments.
-A quote from Dr. Mathey, WWAMI graduate 2015 who is our newest partner starting 10/2018, I think summarizes it well —It is true that the scope of our practice is far more expansive than most family physician practices and most training programs in the country.
+A quote from Dr. Mathey, WWAMI graduate 2015, who started in Thermopolis in October of 2018, I think summarizes it well —”It is true that the scope of our practice is far more expansive than most family physician practices and most training programs in the country.
 Considering this we believe that the exposure of living in a rural community will help prepare the residents for some of these challenges including providing quality evidence based care, the importance of community involvement, leadership needs/expectations, and the importance of work/life balance.
-This coupled with the exposure to this more expansive scope of practice will help prepare residents for almost any type of practice they might encounter in the U.S.
+This coupled with the exposure to this more expansive scope of practice will help prepare residents for almost any type of practice they might encounter in the U.S.”

 Our longitudinal curriculum coupled with the healthcare problems and needs of our communities provides a perfect environment for residents to learn how to live and practice successfully in a rural community.
 With the changes in medicine coupled with the growing knowledge and utilization of POCUS (point of care ultrasound) we are developing a curriculum to help improve care and augment the rural training experience.